 BELARI is currently providing consult and advice services for domestic violence cases, but is not providing in-court representation.
+Please see the BELARI DV Pro Bono Clinic Page for more information

 For current pro bono events and opportunities click here.